 In 1931 Columbia Graphophone Company Ltd. and The Gramophone Company Ltd. are merged to form Electric & Musical Industries Ltd. (EMI) and the 2 Australian companies (including Parlophone Co.
-Ltd.) are brought together under one administrative control with the record production plant being centralised at Homebush.
+Ltd.) are subsequently brought together under one administrative control, with the record production plant being centralised at Homebush.

 In 1936 the first Australian made "His Masters Voice" radio recievers were manufactured at Homebush, and the recording of radio transcriptions for broadcasting commenced.

 During the war years the Homebush factory undertook extensive work on electronic devices for the Australian services and the output of the factory provided an important contribution to the Australian defence effort.

 EMI (Australia) Limited was formed as a proprietary company E.M.I.
 (Australia) Pty.
 Limited in 1948 to takeover the activities formerly carried out by the branches of Electric & Musical Industries Ltd. British companies.
 In May, 1957 the proprietary company was converted to a public company and became official known as E.M.I.
 (Australia) Limited

 As of 1963 E.M.I.
 (Australia) Limited was operating 3 principal wholly owned subsidiaries, which included its publishing arm Castle Music Pty.
 Ltd., later acquiring Belinda Music (Aust) Pty.
 Ltd. and Progressive Music (Aus) Pty.
 Ltd. in 1967.